ytthuan/LeoSQLServerRServices/Churn/SQLR/README.md

   </tr>
   <tr>
     <td>TrainModelRx.sql</td>
-    <td>Train model using Mcirosoft R Server algorithms and packages (RevScaleR)</td>
+    <td>Train model using Microsoft ML Server algorithms and packages (RevScaleR)</td>
   </tr>
 </table>

 STEP 4: PREDICTION
 ----------------------------------

 In this step, `PredictR.sql` or `PredictRx.sql` are invoked to make predictions with the models trained in the previous steps on the test data (30% of total data) and performance metrics is evaluated.
-Similarly to previous step, `PredictR.sql` uses the model trained with open source R packages, and make predictions with open source R packages, whereas `PredictRx.sql` uses the model trained using the Microsoft R Server and predicts with the rx functions in RevScaleR package.
+Similarly to previous step, `PredictR.sql` uses the model trained with open source R packages, and make predictions with open source R packages, whereas `PredictRx.sql` uses the model trained using the Microsoft ML Server and predicts with the rx functions in RevScaleR package.

 The results are stored in a table with the following columns: